-Nowadays, loyalty programs are a commonly widespread practice as their effectiveness and viable advantages have made them a necessity within advanced marketing strategies.
-They are mainly implemented within enterprises that emphasize the importance of the customer-centric approach – no matter what kind of business you are running, and in what industry you are specializing, it is always a good idea to reward your clients for their loyalty to your brand.
+Nowadays, loyalty programs are mainly implemented within enterprises that emphasize the importance of the customer-centric approach – no matter what kind of business you are running, and in what industry you are specializing, it is always a good idea to reward your clients for their loyalty to your brand.

 In order to keep your customers close, and to keep ahead of your competition, implementing a loyalty program is a must.
 If you want to gain business advantages over these competitors, read on to learn how to create a loyalty program that will bring you benefits – and how to avoid the most common mistakes.

 How to create a successful loyalty program?

 So you want to start a brand new loyalty program or adjust an existing one, and you have no idea where to start?
 Depending on your budget, human resources and time you can pick one of the following options:

 Theoretically doable, practically available only for some of companies on the market.
 It costs a lot of money to cover all the expenses associated with hiring loyalty strategy experts, UX designers, developers, marketing, running focus groups and delivering not only the software but also the idea for the loyalty program.

 Having a lot of creative people on board, and a lot of experience in creating marketing campaigns, agencies will help you to design your program rules, and value proposition, and prepare content including creatives, some will have mobile&web development competencies, but will lack the core technology backbone to store, process and efficiently utilize customer data at scale.
 Not to mention complex integrations with existing systems or compliance with personal data processing regulations and cybersecurity standards.
 Still, you should expect to pay a pretty penny for their services.
 Moreover, they might lack the technology to operate a large-scale campaign.